-Half-Life 2: Episode Three, if it is ever released, will be the third and final episode in the Half-Life 2 story arc, following protagonist Gordon Freeman as he leads a human resistance against the Combine forces.
-Although Episode Three will be the last in the ill-conceived trilogy of extra Half-Life 2 episodes, senior members of Valve Corporation have confirmed that Episode Three will not be the end of the Half-Life franchise.
+Half-Life 2: Episode Three was to be the third episode in the Half-Life 2 story arc, and the final entry in the Half-Life 2 series to follow protagonist Gordon Freeman as he leads a human resistance against the Combine forces.
+Although Episode Three was to be the last Valve-developed episodic Half-Life 2 title, senior members of Valve Corporation have confirmed that Episode Three would not have been the end of the Half-Life franchise.

-In an interview with Edge, Gabe Newell noted that Episode Three would probably see a change to survival horror over the franchise's pure action roots.
+In an interview with Edge, Newell noted that Episode Three would probably see a change to survival horror over the franchise's pure action roots.
 Newell said the series had to broaden its "emotional palette."
 "I feel like we've gotten away from genuinely scaring the player more than I'd like, and it's something we need to think about, in addition to broadening the emotional palette we can draw on."
 The game will explore the fans' fears.
 When asked what he thinks his aging fan-base fears the most, Newell said, "The death of their children.
 The fading of their own abilities."
-Newell has confirmed that Freeman will be utterly unchanged in the next game with regards to his superficial behavior -- he will not talk, and he will remain "an arm and a crowbar."
+Newell has confirmed that Freeman would have been unchanged in the next game with regards to his superficial behavior -- he will not talk, and he will remain "an arm and a crowbar."
 "Right now," said Newell, "making your companions more interesting and compelling seems a more fruitful avenue to explore."

-The concept of deafness has also been linked to Episode Three.
-According to Gabe Newell, Episode Three may see the introduction of a deaf character who will interact with Dog and Alyx using sign language (Alyx knows sign language from her experience training Dog).
-Some have speculated that this may tie in with better support for players with hearing impairment, though this is almost certainly not the case.
+According to Gabe Newell, there were also plans in consideration for Episode Three to introduce a deaf character who will interact with Dog and Alyx via sign language (with Alyx knowing sign language from her experience training Dog).
+Some speculated that this may have come alongside better support for players with hearing impairments, though nothing about such improvements was stated by Valve.

-Following the release of Valve's free game Alien Swarm, users found what appeared to be several hints at Episode Three in the Alien Swarm SDK (software developer kit).
-Among the hint nodes were the labels "Ep3 Fire Cover Position," "Ep3 Brain Cover Position," "Ep3 Brain Regenerate Position," "Ep3 Spawn Generator Position," and "Aperture: Nest" (supposedly as in Aperture Science, the central corporation from the Portal franchise, but more likely meant literally, as in "a hole").
-Hint nodes are used to tell NPCs such as enemies and allies what to do, and how to react in specific situations.
-A short time later, the community at Steam discovered further hints in the SDK: "This is a blood color script for the so called blob_brain entity, as you can see it has a decal for FROZEN.
-Which means it would be some kind of a creature which can be frozen," wrote one poster.
-This would work with the supposed Arctic setting of Episode Three.
-There are also references to Antlions, Zombies, the Gravity Gun, and one thing labeled "HL2_EPISODIC."
-The Combine are also mentioned, as well as two types of weapons: the Tau Cannon, and Flachettes, the type of projectile fired by the Hunters.
-Valve has a long history of using obscure methods to hint at current projects or secrets about upcoming games.
-The inclusion of such labeled nodes could simply be their round-about way of confirming that the game is still in development and has not been forgotten.
+Following the release of Valve's free-to-play game Alien Swarm, users found what appeared to be several files related to Episode Three present in the Alien Swarm SDK (software developer kit).
+Among the files were labels such as "Ep3 Fire Cover Position," "Ep3 Brain Cover Position," "Ep3 Brain Regenerate Position," "Ep3 Spawn Generator Position," and "Aperture: Nest" (potentially referencing Aperture Science, the central corporation from the Portal franchise, however also potentially literal, as in "a hole").
+As users continued to look through the SDK, more details were found which seemed to line up with Episode Three, including code for a "blob_brain" entity, with code for it to become frozen, fitting for the supposed Arctic setting of Episode Three.
+There are also references to Antlions, Zombies, the Gravity Gun, the Combine, and a file labeled "HL2_EPISODIC."
+Also present are two types of weapons from the Half-Life series: the Tau Cannon, and Flachettes, the type of projectile fired by the Hunters.
+Valve has a long history of using obscure methods to hint at current projects or secrets about upcoming games, leading some to interpret these files' presence as an official hint, rather than an accidental leak.